Should You Switch to Pay-Per-Mile Car Insurance?

 How much does pay-per-mile insurance cost?

-The typical per-mile price depends on your driving history, what car you drive and where you live, but a typical driver can expect to pay between 10 and 20 cents per mile.
+The typical per-mile price depends on your driving history, what car you drive and where you live, but a typical driver can expect to pay 2 to 10 cents per mile.

 Is pay-per-mile insurance better?